-“I really like her story just because we know so much about her and I think she’s really relatable,” Gibbs said, during an April phone interview.
+“I like her story just because we know so much about her and I think she’s relatable,” Gibbs said, during an April phone interview.
 “I always end that story by saying, ‘Here we are over a hundred years later and we’re still talking about her.’”

 Garçon, there’s an elevator in my room